 - A. The Applicant shall be responsible for providing Record Drawings of all stormwater BMPs included in the approved SWM Site Plan.
 The Record Drawing and an explanation of any discrepancies with the approved SWM Site Plan shall be submitted to the Municipality as a prerequisite for the release of the guarantee or issuance of an occupancy permit. - B. The Record Drawing shall include a certification of completion signed by a Qualified Professional verifying that all permanent stormwater BMPs have been constructed according to the approved SWM Site Plan & Report. - 1.
 Drawings shall show all approved revisions and elevations and inverts to all manholes, inlets, pipes, and stormwater control facilities. - 2.
-Submission shall include a comparison of the constructed stage-storage (volume vs. elevation) of all above ground and below ground stormwater storage facilities to the approved design. - C. After receipt of the Record Drawing and certification of completion by the Municipality, the Municipality may conduct a final inspection.
+Submission shall include a comparison of the constructed stage-storage (volume vs. elevation) of all above ground and below ground stormwater storage facilities to the approved design. - C. After receipt of the Record Drawing and certification of completion by the Municipality, the Township Engineer or other Municipal designee may conduct a final inspection.
+Said final inspection may include, but not be limited to, survey measurements of the constructed stormwater management facilities to ensure conformance with the approved SWM Site Plan and Report.
+The full cost for said final inspection(s) shall be included in the expenses covered by Fees in Section 1302 of this Ordinance.